Forgot password

 The Islander quest is the Windrose tutorial, and it's a long one.
 It triggers right after the prologue and walks you through several connected objectives, each building directly on the last.
 Here's the full rundown:

-2. Build a Workbench, Cooking Fire, and Tent — The Workbench needs 5 wood.
-The Cooking Fire needs 3 wood and 3 stones.
+2. Build a Workbench, Cooking Fire, and Tent: The Workbench requires 5 pieces of wood.
+The Cooking Fire needs 3 pieces of wood and 3 pieces of stone.
 The Tent needs 4 wood and 10 plant fibers (craft a Stone Axe at the Workbench first, using 3 stones and 3 wood, then harvest plant fibers from algae and plants near the shore).

-5. Smelt Copper Ingots — First, mine copper ore from the cave marked on your mini-map (you'll need a Stone Pickaxe).
-Then build a Charcoal Kiln (25 wood + 20 clay) to produce charcoal — the conversion rate is 1 wood to 1 charcoal.
+5. Smelt Copper Ingots: First, mine copper ore from the cave marked on your mini-map (you'll need a Stone Pickaxe).
+Then build a Charcoal Kiln (25 wood + 20 clay) to produce charcoal, at a conversion rate of 1 wood to 1 charcoal.
 Next, build a Smelting Furnace (15 clay + 30 stones).
 Feed it 6 Copper Ore + 1 Charcoal to make 1 Copper Ingot.
 You need at least two ingots to complete this step.
-Note: both structures need clay — see the clay section below if you're not sure where to find it.
+Note: both structures need clay, so see the clay section below if you're not sure where to find it.

-6. Craft a Melee Weapon — Build the Weaponsmith Workshop (10 wood + 5 copper ingots — also needs a roof).
+6. Craft a Melee Weapon: Build the Weaponsmith Workshop (10 wood + 5 copper ingots; this building also needs a roof).
 Then craft a Saber, Rapier, or Club.
 Don't make the Pistol here; it's not a melee weapon and won't count toward the objective.

 Once these are done, the main quests open up, and you'll receive your first boat for free.
-The two quests that unlock are Rescuing the Crew and I Need a Bigger Boat — both will be marked on your map.
+The two quests that unlock are Rescuing the Crew and I Need a Bigger Boat, and both will be marked on your map.

 Related: Best Pirate Games to Play